 - Respond to individuals by asking questions to describe their interactions with specific language.

 - Respond to individuals with questions that prompt them to clarify their thoughts, beliefs, and values.

 - Respond to individuals’ cues with back-and-forth exchanges until they reach their goals of understanding something better or being able to do something better.

 Focus on Reflection and Application:

-☐ Have learners make plans that are specific, time-bound, and measurable.
+- Persist in efforts to have individuals make plans that are specific, time-bound, and measurable.

 How does the coaching cycle continue?

 The focus, outcomes, motivation, and measures of success are reviewed and updated with every cycle, and at each stage of the Interaction-Focused Coaching model as needed.
 The focus of coaching changes as new priorities are identified, and may include more than one behavior or focus area at a time.

 A summary of the processes involved in each stage of the IFC model is described in the following table.
 Taken together, all stages help a coach or teacher achieve desired outcomes for improvement or refinement of interactions that promote learning practices.